Creating Cultures of Safety – Join the CRNFA Movement

 Myth: My employer won’t cover the cost of certification.

 The long-term benefits of certification outweigh the costs to take the exam for most candidates.
-Consider this—over the five-year certification cycle, the application fee costs you less than a quarter a day.
+For example, over the five-year certification cycle, the application fee costs you less than a quarter a day.

 The CRNFA credential is currently accredited by the National Commission for Certifying Agencies (NCCA)